marysaka/ahv/README.md

 # ahv

-Allows interaction with the Hypervisor Framework on Apple Silicon in a safe (still TODO) and unsafe way.
+Allows interaction with the Hypervisor Framework on Apple Silicon in a safe (still WIP) and unsafe way.

 ## License